 A series of photos showing the buildings and machinery around Skip shaft.
-Photo 1: the Levant site; 2: the electric winder; 3: twin winder drums; 4: an indentation just south-east of the pumping engine house; 5: the restored Harvey’s whim engine; 6: locomotive and mine cart with rocker shovel.
+Photo 1: the Levant site and 2: the restored Harvey’s whim engine

 During the 1860’s and 70’s, Levant suffered from financial difficulties, particularly during the copper financial crash caused by large Welsh mines.
 The mine soldiered on through, making essential developments and was back making profits towards the end of the century.
 Based on these records starting from 1848, Levant was one of the top ten most profitable mines in Cornwall.
 This wealth also allowed the mine to continue on through the second half of the 19th century, despite the worldwide slump in tin prices.
 In 1880, Levant acquired its neighbour Spearn Consols, with Higher Bal engine house, which will be covered in a separate post.
 In 1895 a telephone was installed, one of the first used in a mine, allowing for quick communication.

 Views of the pumping engine house built in 1835 for a 40″ engine, although it was later enlarged to 45″ in 1872.
 The last photo is the base of the pumping engine stack.